 Records are kept to enable us to contact students regarding important program information.

-It is a requirement of your international student visa to update your contact details with your education provider within seven (7) days of change.
+It is a requirement of your international student visa to update your contact details and emergency contact details with your education provider within seven (7) days of change.

 Complaints and Appeals